mooolight/Beacon-Object-Files/byovd/rtcore/settokenhighprivs/README.md

 # byovd-rtcore64-tokenconf-settokenhighprivs
-Capabilities not limited to elevating the target process' token similar to SYSTEM.exe through modification of kernel memory with the help of the RTCore64.sys vulnerable driver.
+Setting all the privileges of a target process to '1' by exploiting the vulnerable RTCore64.sys.

 > This operation requires LOCAL admin privileges.